-Please see our Bullying Policy for the measures we take to prevent bullying of children with SEND, promote positive behaviour, deal with any incidents of bullying should these occur and provide support and reassurance to children where needed (Bullying Policy 2015 available on school website).
+Please see our Anti-Bullying Policy (available on the school website) for the measures we take to prevent bullying of children with SEND, promote positive behaviour, deal with any incidents of bullying should these occur and provide support and reassurance to children where needed.

-Section 12: Storing and Managing Information
+Storing and Managing Information

-- Children's progress is tracked on Target Tracker. - Children's personal details are stored on SIMs. - Information relating to children with SEND is kept in line with the school's Data Protection Policy (2015) available from the school office.
+- Children's progress is tracked on Target Tracker. - Children's personal details are stored on SIMs. - Information relating to children with SEND is kept in line with the school's Data Protection Policy available from the school office.